HamedBabaei/hamedbabaei.github.io/_pages/about.md

 I got my bachelor's degree in Computer Science from the University of Mohaghegh Ardabili, Ardabil, Iran.
 I joined a Master's program in soft computing and AI at the University of Tabriz, Tabriz, IR in 2019.

 I am interested in areas such as Machine learning, Natural Language Processing, Deep Learning, and Data Science.
 I have experiences in both academic and industrial perspectives.

+You can reach me at `hamedbabaeigiglou@gmail.com` at any time of earth.